rdmaorg/rdma/doc/Readme.txt

 	SECTION: 	TESTING TABLE SYNCH (used in Admin module)
 	****************************************

-- Use sample MySQL DB with data: sampledatabase.sql Run on local - this will create fresh DB and populate it
+- Use sample MySQL DB with data: classic_models_20170524.sql

+ 	Run on local - this will create fresh DB and populate it

 - Register MYSQL server in GDMA 2 DB